Skip to main content

 Systems of multivariate polynomial equations provided another potential foundation for post-quantum security, though with their own complexity trade-offs.

-Community Involvement: The open evaluation process included contributions from researchers worldwide, revealing both strengths and weaknesses in proposed systems.
+• Community Involvement: Open evaluation included contributions from researchers worldwide, revealing strengths and weaknesses in proposed systems

-The 2022 Announcement: When NIST announced the initial standards—CRYSTALS-Kyber, CRYSTALS-Dilithium, FALCON, and SPHINCS+—it felt like a milestone in cryptographic history.
+• The 2022 Announcement: NIST announced initial standards (CRYSTALS-Kyber, CRYSTALS-Dilithium, FALCON, SPHINCS+) on July 5, 2022, a milestone in cryptographic history

-Ongoing Evaluation: Additional rounds of standardization continue, recognizing that diversity in cryptographic approaches provides better security than relying on single families of algorithms.
+• Ongoing Evaluation: Additional standardization rounds continue, providing diversity in cryptographic approaches for better security than relying on single algorithm families

 Implementation Reality: Beyond the Math